RochelleLBeckford/headings/README.md

-# Practice : What are Headings in HTML
+# Practice: What are Headings in HTML

 ### Practice working with HTML